Cloud seeding: Thailand

+Vietnam

+In Vietnam, during the leadup to and initial stages of the Battle of Điện Biên Phủ in 1954, the French Far East Expeditionary Corps looked into the possibility of using cloud seeding to impede Việt Minh flow of supplies through Route Provinciale 41, a dirt road leading into Điện Biên Phủ that would become more difficult to navigate during the rainy season.
+General Henri Navarre authorized research into using cloud seeding this way on March 16, just before the outbreak of the battle, and a test commenced the following month.
+Results were disappointing; while it did not take long for the rain clouds to form and release precipitation, they often drifted away from Route Provinciale 41 in the process, reducing their ability to hinder Việt Minh logistics.

 North America

 United States

 In the United States, cloud seeding is used to increase precipitation in areas experiencing drought, to reduce the size of hailstones that form in thunderstorms, and to reduce the amount of fog in and around airports.
-In the summer of 1948, the usually humid city of Alexandria, Louisiana, under Mayor Carl B. Close, seeded a cloud with dry ice at the municipal airport during a drought; quickly 0.85 in of rainfall occurred.
+In the summer of 1948, the usually humid city of Alexandria, Louisiana, under Mayor Carl B. Close, seeded a cloud with dry ice at the municipal airport during a drought; quickly 0.85 in of rain fell.

-Cloud seeding is occasionally used by major ski resorts to induce snowfall.
+Major ski resorts occasionally use cloud seeding to induce snowfall.
 Eleven western states and one Canadian province (Alberta) had ongoing weather modification operational programs in 2012.
-In January 2006, an $8.8 million cloud seeding project began in Wyoming to examine the effects of cloud seeding on snowfall over Wyoming's Medicine Bow, Sierra Madre, and Wind River mountain ranges.
+In 2006, an $8.8 million project began in Wyoming to examine cloud seeding's effects on snowfall over Wyoming's Medicine Bow, Sierra Madre, and Wind River mountain ranges.

-In Oregon, Hood River seeding was used by Portland General Electric to produce snow for hydro power in 1974-1975.
-The results were substantial, but caused an undue burden on the locals who experienced overpowering rainfall causing street collapses and mud slides.
-PGE discontinued its seeding practices the following year.
+In Oregon, Portland General Electric used Hood River seeding to produce snow for hydro power in 1974-1975.
+The results were substantial, but caused an undue burden on the locals, who experienced overpowering rainfall, causing street collapses and mudslides.
+PGE discontinued its seeding practices the next year.

-The US signed the Environmental Modification Convention in 1978 which banned the use of weather modification for hostile purposes.
+In 1978, the U.S. signed the Environmental Modification Convention, which bans the use of weather modification for hostile purposes.

-As of 2022, seven agencies in California were conducting cloud seeding operations using silver iodide, including the Sacramento Municipal Utility District which had begun employing the technique in 1969 to increase the water supply to its hydroelectric power plants, and reported that it results in "an average of 3 to 10% increase in [Sierra Nevada] snowpack".
+As of 2022, seven agencies in California are conducting cloud seeding operations using silver iodide, including the Sacramento Municipal Utility District, which began employing the technique in 1969 to increase the water supply to its hydroelectric power plants, and reported that it results in "an average of 3 to 10% increase in [Sierra Nevada] snowpack".